 In Barcelona, Halloween is mostly known as All Saints Day, celebrated on November 1.
 On this day, people attend mass or cemeteries bringing flowers and candles to honour the dead.
 Catalans also celebrate La Castanyada which makes late October in Barcelona so unique.
-Modern American-style Halloween traditions also include costume and fancy dress parties and various activities for entertaining kids.
+Modern American-style Halloween traditions also include costumes and fancy dress parties and various activities for entertaining kids.

 Halloween Parties (October 31)

-October 31st is one of liveliest nights in Barcelona, and you should definitely join in the fun.
+October 31st is one of the liveliest nights in Barcelona, and you should definitely join in the fun.
 Many famous clubs in the city: Opium Mar, Shoko, Sala Apolo, and Monasterio, usually have decent Halloween celebrations.
 Disco Inferno at La Terrazza is often their closing party of the season.
 Pacha Barcelona, Xceed HQ and INPUT High Fidelity Dance Club also offer Halloween events.

 La Castanyada (October 31 or November 1)

 When you visit Barcelona in late October, you can feel the smells of the roasting chestnuts in the air.
-Eating roasted chestnuts and sweet bread rolls known as panallets is part of All Saints Day tradition in Catalonia.
+Eating roasted chestnuts and sweet bread rolls known as panallets is part of the All Saints Day tradition in Catalonia.
 La Castanyada is celebrated in Barcelona on October 31st or November 1st.
 People roast chestnuts at home or buy them from the street vendors.

 Mystical Barcelona has many dark legends to share.
 Tours of Barcelona's most famous cemeteries, such as Montjuïc cemetery and Poblenou, are offered year-round.
 Also, you can take a Ghost Walking Tour to learn its secrets and see the city from an unusual perspective.
 The night-time tours through quarters of Barcelona are based on the book “Fantasmes de Barcelona” and other spooky stories.